jaemin-song876/jaemin-song876/README.md

 - **ETL & Data Engineering Tools**
   Learning tools like Docker, SQL, and Dask for data pipeline building and scalable analytics.

-- **Human-Centered & Practical AI**
-  I’m passionate about building systems that are interpretable and practically useful, especially in healthcare and public safety.

 ---

 ## 📁 What You'll Find Here